hamidrezavalidi/A-Biobjective-Approach-for-Finding-Majority-Minority-Districts/README.md

 ### 2. Recommbination.
 A strategy in which (i) d adjacent districts (d >= 2) are unified; (ii) a spanning tree is built on the unified nodes; and (iii) d-1 edges of the spanning trre are removed to creat $d$ new districts.

+In this experiment, I ran GerryChain for 10,000 iterations (as suggested by members of [MGGG](https://mggg.org)) on some county-level and tract-level instances.
+Further, I considered a population deviation of 1% and a minority population threshold of t=30%.
+Dual graphs and shapefiles are borrowed from [Daryl DeFord's website](https://people.csail.mit.edu/ddeford/dual_graphs.html) and [Eugene Lykhovyd's website](https://lykhovyd.com/files/public/districting), respectively.

+Finally, I found the [Pareto Frontier](https://en.wikipedia.org/wiki/Pareto_efficiency) that represents the "best" plans with respect to number of cut edges and number of majority-minority districts.